codewithhades/spring-boot-actuator/README.md

 It provides production-ready features like metrics or health-checks and simplifies the build configuration overall.

-In this example you can check how to configure Spring Boot actuators which will provide us out of the box metrics and health-checks.
+In this example you can check how to configure the Spring Boot actuator which will provide us out of the box metrics and health-checks.

 ## Technical requirements

 The only requirement is that you have a running Spring Boot application.
 If you need some help at setting it up you can check how  [in this example](https://github.com/codewithhades/spring-boot-basic-setup).

-## How to configure actuators
+## How to configure the actuator

-To deploy the Spring Boot actuators we just need to import the dependency
+To deploy the Spring Boot actuator we just need to import the dependency

 ````xml
 <dependency>